Sources of Transfer Credit

 - Full-time students that transfer to Pace University with 17 credits or less are required to enroll in a University 101 class in their first semester unless they have received credit for a first-year seminar course at a prior institution

-Questions regarding transfer credits can be directed to either the Office of the Registrar or the Office of Undergraduate Admissions.
+Questions regarding transfer credits can be directed to the Office of Undergraduate Admissions.

 All exceptions to this policy must be approved in writing by the Office of the Provost.
 Exceptions will be maintained in the permanent student academic record.